BaronVonPerko/wpcui/README.md

 WordPress Customizer UI Plugin (WPCUI) is a free plugin to help WordPress developers quickly and easily add Customizer sections and controls, so they can get on with their lives creating what really matters... awesome websites!

+## Contributing

+Feel free to contribute to any part of this plugin!
+Just be sure to make all pull-requests to the **dev** branch.
+Thank you!

 ## Installation from Source

 You must have composer installed in order to install this plugin from source.